 With this particular action comedy, he would’ve been one of the producers and writers (supplanting existing material in the script by Stu Zicherman and Raven Metnzer).
 He was to play a window cleaner at the World Trade Center who takes a fancy to a waitress who works at the Windows of the World restaurant at the top.
 The pair subsequently get caught up in a plot to blow up the building.
 This project never happened – not just due to 9/11, but he was busy with The Tuxedo.
 It’s a shame because the movie had the potential to be The Raid of its time – a mixture of Die Hard and Bruce Lee’s Game of Death.
 Jackie thought that there was a character in Nosebleed that was appropriate for Sylvester Stallone.
 He made the suggestion to the film company (MGM) but they rejected the idea because Sly’s career was going down a slippery slope.
+Likewise for Jet before he was in High Risk.
+Coincidentally, there is a chapter titled High Risk in I Am Jackie Chan: My Life in Action (1998).

-The project, itself, might not have been the most well-written since New Line Cinema sold it to MGM in 2000.
+Nosebleed might not have been the most well-written since New Line Cinema sold it to MGM in 2000.
 The project was already in bad taste because there was a WTC bombing in 1993, alas the movie was going to have a budget that was somewhere in the region of 50 to 60 million dollars – a whole lot more money than the original Die Hard.
 Still, with all that cash to spend, it can’t possibly have been more satisfactory in terms of action and comedy than Wong Jing’s High Risk.
-I actually think that Jing’s movie is superior to Die Hard because the movie is less than two hours long yet accomplished more by managing to cover three redemptive arcs along with a healthy dose of three-dimensional comedy and risky action of a more diverse nature to make the Bruce Willis movie look generic.
-Even though the movie has been described as a satire about Jackie, it’s more of a parody towards martial arts and action movies in general.
-Now that any of this mattered to the star who was being roasted.
+I actually think that Jing’s movie is superior to Die Hard because the movie is less than two hours long yet accomplished more by covering three redemptive character arcs along with a healthy dose of three-dimensional comedy and risky action of a more diverse nature that makes the Bruce Willis movie look generic.
+Even though the movie has been described as a satire about Jackie, it’s more of a parody towards martial arts movies and action movies in general.
+Not that any of this mattered to the star who was being roasted.

 Near the end of 1999, fact made art less slanderous when it was revealed that he had an affair with Elaine Ng.
 Despite himself already having a family, she gave birth to his child.
 Being an unwed mother has more of a stigma in the East than it does in the West.
 The scandal had been an impediment to the success of Who Am I? in Japan.
-On October 11 (a Monday) in 1999, he was confronted by a horde of Japanese reporters who demanded to know the truth.
+On October 11 (a Monday) in 1999, Jackie was confronted by a horde of Japanese reporters who demanded to know the truth.
 You have to bear in mind that this is the same country where Dragons Forever (1988) had flopped because he was playing a lawyer (they are even more reviled in Japan than in America).
 On October 12, the reporters had a field day when they dug up old files on Elaine – she had stripped and posed for the Hong Kong edition of Playboy after winning the Miss Asia title in 1990.
 Her pictures were splashed in the papers for all to see, so much for the conservative stereotype that is often fostered in the West.
-This particular Tuesday was worse for him than the day before, since a H.K. reporter managed to make a long-distance phone call to his wife.
+This particular Tuesday was worse for Jackie than the day before.

+Especially since a H.K. reporter had managed to make a long-distance phone call to his wife.
 Joan Lin Feng-Jiao, a Taiwanese screen idol who was then living in Los Angeles, had declined to comment but was heard shrieking over the phone moments later.
 One of the most controversial elements of High Risk is that Jackie is portrayed as getting frisky with his manager (a gay man named Willie).
-Jackie’s sexuality was alluded to without him being named when (on Saturday, October 16) Elaine was interviewed on Carol Cheng’s talk show.
+Jackie’s sexuality was alluded to when (on Saturday, October 16) Elaine was interviewed on Carol Cheng’s talk show.
 She claimed that she fell in love with him for his offbeat dress sense – wearing a pink suit with white shoes or in assorted colours as if he had returned from Hawaii.
 She had first met Jackie in 1997.
-She had a boyfriend then but he was classy enough to not make any advances.
+She had a boyfriend then but Jackie was classy enough to not make advances.
 After they split up, she hooked up with Jackie because she had never met a man like him.
 When Carol asked if he was the father of her child, Elaine became so overcome with emotion that all she could do is respond visually by nodding her head.

 Future Cops (1993), the Chinese Street Fighter, is the sort of daring lampoon which had foreshadowed High Risk (1995) – testing legal boundaries with Jacky Cheung playing one of the main characters.
-As vicious as Jing was when lampooning Chan, he refrained from making fun of his mother.
+As vicious as Jing was for blithely lampooning Chan, he refrained from making fun of his mother.
 His father deserved the ridicule because he was stricter.
-Also, it does make him look bad that he defended his son by saying that a blood test needed to be done to prove the paternity of the baby.
+Also, it does make Papa look bad that he defended his son by saying that a blood test needed to be done to prove the paternity of the baby.
 Granted, Elaine was seven months pregnant in October but she had no doubt as to who the father was.
 Veronica Yip, a more salacious actress, defended her when she was interviewed by H.K. papers.
 Miss Yip condemned Jackie.
 The more that Jackie was vilified, the more that Jet Li’s guilt was alleviated.
-High Risk is a pivotal example of why he came to prefer working with Jing than Tsui Hark (as seen below).
+High Risk is a pivotal example of why he came to prefer working with Jing than Tsui Hark.
 The snake throwing scene is nothing compared to the animal abuse in Once Upon a Time in China III.

 This is a Chinese custom to celebrate a baby’s first month.
 The wedding guests were left in shock.
-Some laugh at him for getting the date wrong, as Elaine’s child was due only in January.
+Some laughed at him for getting the date wrong, as Elaine’s child was due only in January.
 On November 18 (the next Thursday), his words were prophetic as around midnight, she checked into a hospital to deliver a premature baby girl through a Caesarian operation.
 As Jackie said about drinking in early 1999 – Water can help a boat sail but it can also sink it.
-While there was a time when fans preferred My Father is a Hero to High Risk in terms of modern Jing/Jet collaborations, this has changed.
+While there was a time when most fans preferred My Father is a Hero (above) to High Risk in terms of modern Jing/Jet collaborations, this has changed.
 Even Jackie agreed (albeit indirectly) when talking to Winnie Chung for the South China Morning Post in February of 1999: “It is tough.
 I’m not like others who can have so much freedom in making their films.
 We all know dirty jokes are the funniest and violent scenes are always easy to shoot.
 Making an action film without violence is really difficult; staying away from dirty jokes is not easy.”